What is SCQA?

 Inverting the Pyramid

-Inverting the pyramid refers to a method of writing organization in such a way that focuses on showing the actual conclusions in the beginning while trying to provide more and more detail as the reader continues reading through the text.
+Inverting the pyramid refers to a method of writing organization that focuses on showing the most fundamental information in the beginning paragraph, and arranging the remaining details from most important to least important in later paragraphs.

 It is named “Inverting the Pyramid” because we literally reverse the structure of the text, presenting the conclusion first and then going into more details.